7 Must-Know Factors When Choosing a Tree Service for Safe Tree Removal and Trimming

 Equipment that fits the work, not the other way around

-Communication previously, during, and after the job
+Communication before, during, and after the job

-Risk assessment and sincere recommendations
+Risk assessment and honest recommendations

 Environmental stewardship and what happens to the wood